Apollo: Mythology

-Apollo appears often in the myths, plays and hymns.
-As Zeus' favorite son, Apollo had direct access to the mind of Zeus and was willing to reveal this knowledge to humans.
-A divinity beyond human comprehension, he appears both as a beneficial and a wrathful god.
+In the myths, Apollo is the son of Zeus, the king of the gods, and Leto, his previous wife or one of his mistresses.
+Apollo often appears in the myths, plays and hymns either directly or indirectly through his oracles.
+As Zeus's favorite son, he had direct access to the mind of Zeus and was willing to reveal this knowledge to humans.
+His divinity was beyond human comprehension, and he appears both as a beneficial and a wrathful god.